SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 #### CompositeAlgorithm

-One unique feature of OrdinaryDiffEq.jl is the `CompositeAlgorithm`, which allows you to, with very minimal overhead, design multimethod which switches between chosen algorithms as needed.
+One unique feature of OrdinaryDiffEq.jl is the `CompositeAlgorithm`, which allows you to, with very minimal overhead, design a multimethod which switches between chosen algorithms as needed.
 The syntax is `CompositeAlgorthm(algtup,choice_function)` where `algtup` is a tuple of OrdinaryDiffEq.jl algorithms, and `choice_function` is a function which declares which method to use in the following step.
 For example,